ome/omero-documentation/developers/Omero/Server/Sessions.rst

 Blitz did not suffer from these problems, but the login functionality was largely outside of the core server code and sessions were more
 volatile: a loss of an Ice connection caused all resources to be lost.
-With `OmeroSessions </ome/wiki/OmeroSessions>`_, both login systems have been brought together and simplified.
+With |OmeroSessions|, both login systems have been brought together and simplified.

 In short, Sessions …
 --------------------